-The purposes of this chapter are to describe the sensitivity and bias procedures followed during development of the PSAE, that ensure that these tests are as fair as possible to all examinees who take them, and to present results of analyses documenting that the PSAE test forms operated in a fair and unbiased manner.
+The purposes of this chapter are to 1) describe the sensitivity and bias procedures followed during development of the PSAE components that ensure that the tests are as fair as possible to all examinees who take them, and 2) to describe the analyses routinely executed after each operational administration that provide empirical evidence that the PSAE tests operated in a fair and unbiased manner.

-The critical goal is to accurately assess what students can do with what they know in the content areas covered by Illinois state goals and standards.
-If factors other than the academic skills and knowledge in those content areas intrude, a less accurate picture of what students know and can do and would risk subjecting students to situations in which their performance might be adversely affected by language or contexts that are perceived to be unfair.
-ISBE is deeply committed to fairness both in principle and in the interest of accuracy in the PSAE.
+The critical goal is to accurately assess what students can do with what they know in the content areas covered by the PSAE tests.
+If factors other than the academic skills and knowledge in those content areas were allowed to intrude, we would provide a less accurate picture of what students know and can do and would risk subjecting students to situations in which their performance might be adversely affected by language or contexts that are perceived to be unfair.
+ISBE is deeply committed to fairness in principle and in the interest of accuracy of the PSAE.